NukaCode/installer/docs/source/index.rst

 ================================
 This is a modified version of the laravel installer.
 It allows you to install a fully configured version of the NukaCode Framework.

+.. note:: This installer will conflict with the normal laravel installer.

 =======
 Badges
 =======